tiagolicanton/datasciencecoursera/README.md

 assignment for data science toolbox course

+make some modifications